tigerbeetle/tigerbeetle/docs/coding/data-modeling.md

 TigerBeetle ID is a 128-bit number where:

-- the high 48 bits are a millisecond timestamp
+- the high 48 bits are a millisecond timestamp.
-- the low 80 bits are random
+- the low 80 bits are random.

 ```
 id = (timestamp << 80) | random